HarshaSiddagangaiah/CS-211-Lab-Documents/Lab05-Aliasing/doc/HOWTO.md

 False
 ```

 Since strings are immutable, they can't be modified.
-So, when we concatenate a second string to st2 a NEW object is created and st2 no longer points to the same location as st1.
+So, when we concatenate a second string to `st2` a NEW object is created and `st2` no longer points to the same location as `st1`.

 ### Dealing with aliasing
 So, when dealing with mutable objects we need to be aware of the way their methods work.

-In lists, for examples, some methods work "in place", i.e. they modify the object that called them.
+In lists, for examples, some methods work `in place`, i.e. they modify the object that called them.
 Examples of in place methods for lists are append and sort.

 ```python
 >>> lst = [5,2,4]